 So what is a farm to table event?

 According to a study from Iowa State University, it was discovered that many fruit and vegetables travel around 1500 miles to reach the consumer.
 Just think about that.
-In order for it to reach your plate it will have been harvested often long before its ripe just to survive the journey.
+In order for it to reach your plate, it will have been harvested often long before its ripe just to survive the journey.

-There are a number of different attractions that might interest you when it comes to organising an event like this.
+There are a number of different attractions that might interest you when it comes to organizing an event like this.
 From having a judging panel for rating livestock, others have beagle hounds from the local hunt and others even have a tractor pull event.
 So if you’re interested in tractor pulling using something like a diesel sled puller, then be sure to do some research into this may come in handy when organizing this aspect of your event.

 If you are interested in holding your one in your area there are a few key planning tips that can help you to organize a really great event that will keep people talking for months to come AND interested in what you have to offer.